MaterializeInc/materialize/doc/user/content/demos/business-intelligence.md

 ## Overview

-In this demo, we'll take the role of a business that has a transactional workload running against our servers.
+In this demo, we'll take the role of a business with a transactional workload running against our servers.
 To support the business' goals, we'll stand up a BI tool to perform analytic-style queries over that transactional data.